ArianeDlns/decision-system-project/README.md

 > Consider a situation in which a committee for a higher education program has to decide about the admission of students on the basis of their evaluations in 4 courses: mathematics ($`M`$), physics ($`P`$), literature ($`L`$) and history ($`H`$).
 Evaluations on all courses range in the $`[0,20]`$ interval.
 To be accepted ($`A`$) in the program, the committee considers that a student should obtain at least 12 on a “majority” of courses, otherwise, the student is refused ($`R`$).
 From the committee point of view, all courses (criteria) do not have the same importance.
 To define the required majority of courses, the committee attaches a weight $`w_j ≥ 0`$ to each course such that they sum to 1; a subset of courses $`C ⊆ {M, P, L, H}`$ is considered as a majority if $`\forall j∈C`$ $`w_j ≥ λ`$, where $`λ ∈ [0, 1]`$ is a required majority level.

 **To solve this problem we will implement:**
-1. an Inv-MR-Sort with a linear solver (gurobi)
+1. an Inv-NCS with a mixed integer linear solver (gurobi)
-2. a Inv-NCS  with a SAT/MaxSAT solver
+2. a Inv-NCS  with a SAT solver
+3. a Inv-NCS  with a MaxSAT solver

 Our solutions will be evaluated based on:
 1. computational time